 7. Explore Offbeat Jaipur Via Village Jeep Safari

 It is one of the unique things to do in Rajasthan.
-Rustic Paths safari tours will take you real close to the villages of Pink City, where you can interact with the locals, stay at a campsite with comfortable accommodation, savor authentic Rajasthani food, and enjoy other activities like bonfire, star gazing barbeque, and much more.
-You can also opt for a night safari in Jaipur, which is an offbeat experience in itself.
+Rustic Paths safari tours will take you close to Pink City’s villages, where you can interact with the locals, stay at a campsite with comfortable accommodation, savor authentic Rajasthani food, and enjoy other activities like bonfire, star gazing barbeque, and much more.
+You can also opt for a night safari in Jaipur, which is an offbeat experience.

 Why should kids take Village Jeep Safaris?

-It is a great learning experience for kids as they get to know how locals of Jaipur live, what their food is like, and their places of stay.
+It is a great learning experience for kids as they get to know how Jaipur locals live, their food, and their places of stay.
 The activities offered during the jeep safari tour will keep them engaged throughout the day/night.

 8. Enjoy The Burst of Cultural Escapade At Albert Hall Museum

 The pride of Jaipur, Albert Hall Museum is the perfect attraction to get an aphrodisiac feel of the Rajasthani culture and heritage.
-It has stunning architecture and beautiful designs along with a great collection of artifacts that attracts a lot of Indian and international tourists.
-Sir Samuel Swinton Jacob was Albert Hall Museum architect who designed it in the Indo-Saracenic style.
+It has stunning architecture, beautiful designs, and a great collection of artifacts that attracts many Indian and international tourists.
+Sir Samuel Swinton Jacob was the Albert Hall Museum architect who designed it in the Indo-Saracenic style.

-You cannot miss one of the famous tourist places of Jaipur, which provided a space for the local artistry and craftsmen to improve their craft.
-There are 16 galleries on its premises, which offers activities to enjoy in Jaipur with kids.
-Also, do not miss out on Albert Hall Museum at night as it is lit up with colorful lights and brings out the true beauty of this place.
+You cannot miss one of the famous tourist places of Jaipur, which provides a space for local artisans and craftsmen to improve their craft.
+There are 16 galleries on its premises, which offer activities to enjoy in Jaipur with kids.
+Also, do not miss out on the Albert Hall Museum at night as it is lit with colorful lights and brings out the true beauty of this place.